-Metal roofs are becoming increasingly popular with many savvy homeowners, and it is not hard to see why; compared to more traditional approaches, metal roofing offers many advantages including a very long lifespan, low maintenance, excellent durability, along with superb solar reflectance (help to reduce your cooling costs by reflecting solar radiant heat) and thermal emissivity (helps your roof to cool off quickly after the sunset. – This is not at all the case with an asphalt shingle roof, which takes many more hours to cool off during the night in the summer.) properties that help lower your energy bills, and more.
+Metal roofs are becoming increasingly popular with many savvy homeowners, and it is not hard to see why; compared to more traditional approaches, metal roofing offers many advantages including a very long lifespan, low maintenance, excellent durability, along with superb solar reflectance (helps to reduce your cooling costs by reflecting solar radiant heat) and thermal emissivity (helps your roof to cool off quickly after the sunset. – This is not at all the case with a composition shingles roof, which normally takes many more hours to cool off during the night in the summer.) properties that help lower your energy bills, and more.

 It is a well known fact that metal roofs have always been somewhat expensive compared to the far more widespread composition (asphalt) shingle roofs. – This is mostly due to a much higher base cost of metal roofing materials and installation, and partly due to a simple supply and demand.
 As more homeowners start viewing metal roofing as a viable alternative to asphalt shingles, it is common and appropriate to ask how much it might cost.

 The answer can be anywhere from $1.50 per square foot, plus installation for a low-end G-60 (galvanized 29 gauge steel) corrugated steel roofing (with exposed fasteners) finished with a lower-grade (cheaper) acrylic paint, to about $5.00 per square foot, plus installation cost for a high-end aluminum standing seam metal roof with concealed fasteners and lifetime warranty.